 The Headland isn’t part of a national chain; it’s a well-loved, family-run business.
-Owned by The Armstrong family since 1979, we’ve made improvements and repairs to the tune of £34million, transforming the iconic hotel from a property on the brink, to a multi award-winning resort, complete with 95 five-star bedrooms, state-of-the-art gym, luxury spa, five-star holiday cottages, and Rosette-worthy dining.
+Owned by The Armstrong family since 1979, we’ve made improvements and repairs to the tune of £34 million, transforming the iconic hotel from a property on the brink, to a multi award-winning resort, complete with 91 five-star bedrooms, five-star holiday cottages, state-of-the-art gym, luxury spa, award-winning dining and a £10 million Aqua Club complete with six pools and a sun terrace overlooking the Atlantic Ocean.

 We understand the pressing issues facing our environment and, by striving to reduce food miles and save energy, we’re doing our best to take care of it.